Homeschool Year Two: Our Rhythms & Priorities

 I also love the idea of using these times as opportunities to learn from one another.
 Not through another structured activity, but by simply sharing the things we already love and are passionate about.

-Maybe someone teaches the kids how to garden, cook a simple recipe, care for animals, or leads a creative project.
+Maybe someone teaches the kids how to garden, cook a simple recipe, care for animals, do a holiday craft, or how to sew a button.
 The goal isn’t to create another thing to add to the calendar, it’s to build community.

 It’s giving our kids opportunities to learn from different people, discover new interests, and see the unique gifts and passions of those around them.